-"Canine hybrid" means
+"Canine hybrid" means:

-- a) Any canine which has or had a pure wolf or pure coyote as a parent or grandparent; or - b) An animal represented by its owner to an Animal Protection Officer, law enforcement officer, or to a veterinarian to be the offspring, cross, mix, or hybrid of a wolf or coyote within the preceding two generations; or - c) Any animal which, because of its pure wolf or pure coyote ancestry, cannot be vaccinated against rabies.
+- Any canine which has or had a pure wolf or pure coyote as a parent or grandparent; or - 2.
+An animal represented by its owner to an Animal Protection Officer, law enforcement officer, or to a veterinarian to be the offspring, cross, mix, or hybrid of a wolf or coyote within the preceding two (2) generations; or - 3.
+Any animal which, because of its pure wolf or pure coyote ancestry, cannot be vaccinated against rabies.